cnr-isti-vclab/ReviewerNet/README.md

   - **A(N(P))** is the number of authors in *N(P))*;
 * **Display related authors**: once enabled thius checkbox enriches the *author area* with all the related authors *A(N(P))*, that are all the authors in *P* and *N(P)*.
 If is not checked only authors from *P* will be displayed-

+## Conflicting Authors list
+This area allows the user to serach for authors for which we want to find conflicts.
+The list of searched authors is displayed below the searchbar.
+It is also possible to add authors to this list simply by clicking on an author name in the *Paper Info* area.

+## Area Paper
+This area allows the user to serach for papers to build the topic-based graph.
+The list of added papers is displayed below the searchbar.

+## Paper Info
+This box shows some useful information about the selected paper such as title, year of pub., venue and journal name, authors and citations.
+Authors and citations have their associated mouse handlers.